NerijusNavickas/beans.github.io/docs/index.md

 ## Welcome to Beans project github page

-This page is dedicated to Beans project.

-Content comming soon!
+Plexus Pay is an Irish FinTech company that provides digital asset and payment services to healthcare.